reliantsolutions/hiera-resources/README.md

 $ puppet apply /tmp/yaml.pp
 </pre>

-Creating resources from the Redis backend
+Creating Puppet resources from the Redis backend
 =======================================

 Make sure Redis is running on localhost:6379